Terms and Conditions: Adult Courses

 Spark in the interests of the consumer has adapted its contract of enrollment and general conditions to coincide not only with all legal requirements needed under Spanish law but also to any general code of conduct outlined by the associations and organizations in which we are part of.
 Please note if you wish to see our privacy policy it is at the link provided.

 ***Although these terms and conditions may be translated in other languages we only guarantee that the English is the fully updated version.
-Summer Camp and School Group programmes (usually these are provided with your quote) have their own additional terms and conditions.***
+School Group programmes (usually these are provided with your quote) have their own additional terms and conditions.***

-To Jump to specific conditions click on links provided: * Class * Accommodation * Cultural Events *Payment *Cancellation *General *Data Protection Information
+To Jump to specific conditions click on links provided: * Class * Accommodation * *Payment *Cancellation *General *Data Protection Information

 Payment Terms and Conditions